anthowest/ConnectCare/README.md

 ### Future Goals

--Create patient accounts so they can see their records.
+- Create patient accounts so they can see their records.
--Allow messaging between provider and patient
+- Allow messaging between provider and patient
--Create To-do's for providers
+- Create To-do's for providers
--Add Calendar and Schedule functionality
+- Add Calendar and Schedule functionality